gitbrent/PptxGenJS/README.md

 are demos for both client browsers, node and react that contain working examples of every available library feature.

 - Use a pre-configured jsFiddle to test with: [PptxGenJS Fiddle](https://jsfiddle.net/gitbrent/L1uctxm0/)
 - [View questions tagged `PptxGenJS` on StackOverflow](https://stackoverflow.com/questions/tagged/pptxgenjs?sort=votes&pageSize=50).
-If you can't find your question, [ask it yourself](https://stackoverflow.com/questions/ask?tags=PptxGenJS) - be sure to tag it `PptxGenJS`.
+If you can't find your question, [ask it yourself](https://stackoverflow.com/questions/ask?tags=PptxGenJS) - be sure to tag it `pptxgenjs`.
 - Ask your AI pair programmer!
 All major LLMs have ingested the pptxgenjs library and have the ability to answer functionality questions and provide code.

 ## 🙏 Contributors